 This is where you create your emoji quiz online.
 Multiple choice is selected by default.
 All you have to do is fill in a question and possible responses in the appropriate spaces.

 There are several ways to get emojis into your question.
 On Mac, I prefer the CTRL + CMD + SPACE keyboard shortcut.
 Windows users, tap the smiley face icon on your touch keyboard.
-Here’s the guide I used if you get stuck.
+Check out this guide if you get stuck.

-Once you have the best ???? and ???? for your question, hit ‘Create’.
-Poll Everywhere will whip up your new quiz.
+Once you have the best emojis for your question, hit ‘Create’.

 Now your new emoji quiz is up and running.
 Time to make it yours.
 Poke around the visual settings menu (click the paintbrush icon) and create the perfect style for your question.